SS Coptic

 SS Coptic was a steamship built in 1881, which was successively owned by the Oceanic Steam Navigation Company, the Pacific Mail Steamship Company, and the Japanese Oriental Steam Ship Co.
 (Toyo Kisen Kabushiki Kaisha) before being scrapped in 1926.
 She was filmed by Thomas Edison in 1897 in one of his early movies.
-The movie is currently stored in the Library of Congress, archive.org and other internet archives.
+The movie is currently stored in the Library of Congress.